-Located at an altitude of 1380 meter, Jowai is a small town and the district headquarter of West Jaintia hill district of Meghalaya.
-The town and its surrounding area have been included in the tourism map only recently.
-Jowai is fast becoming a tourist hub for its unique scenic beauty, rich heritage, local people and their culture.
+Located at an altitude of 1380 meter, Jowai is a small town and the district headquarter of the West Jaintia hill district of Meghalaya.
+The town and its surrounding area have been included on the tourism map only recently.
+Jowai is fast becoming a tourist hub for its unique scenic beauty, rich heritage, local people and culture.
 Nature has also blessed Jowai with unique and mesmerising flora and fauna.
-The lakes of the town, natural beauty and the local culture and heritage make Jowai an attractive tourist destination.
-Jowai is also an important education and business hub of the area.
+The lakes of the town, its natural beauty and the local culture and heritage make Jowai an attractive tourist destination.
+Jowai is also an important education and business hub in the area.

 How to Reach

 The nearest airport is Umroi airport (near Shillong), which is around 72 km away.
 The nearest railway station is Guwahati.
 Jowai is well connected with both Shillong (66 km, 2 hours) and Guwahati (160 km, about 4 hours).
 Shared as well as exclusive taxis can be hired to take you to and from Jowai.
 Tourists can also visit Shillong as part of a day excursion from here.

 This lake is one of the most visited places in Jowai and also has historical significance.
 It is a manmade lake and is believed to have been made in medieval times by a young Khasi general named Sajar Nangli.
 In his memory, the lake is also referred to by the locals as “Pung Sajar Nangli”.
 It's situated on Jowai-Shillong National Highway about 9 km from the heart of Jowai town.
 There is a popular campers sanctuary next to the lake.
 The area is also a popular picnic spot for tourists and locals.
 The lake is surrounded by beautiful grassland and orchids and trees.